nandabritto/Where_is_Billy/README.md

-# Where is Billy?
+ Where is Billy?

-Billy is terrible linking famous landmarks around the world and their locations.
-He really needs your help!
+Billy is terrible at linking famous landmarks around the world and their locations.
+He needs your help!

 If you would like to test your geolocalization and landmarks knowledge, this game is for you!